-A trip to Kerala wouldn't be complete without a trip along the Kerala backwaters on a houseboat.
-The lush green palm-fringed landscape, diverse wildlife, and houses and villages that line the backwaters make a journey along these waterways seem like a journey through another world.
-It's one of the most tranquil things you can do.
-The Kerala backwaters are a memorable backdrop for a romantic Kerala getaway.
-There are hotels and homestays in the area as well.
+A trip to Kerala is not complete without experiencing the Kerala backwaters.
+The lush palm-fringed landscape, diverse wildlife, and houses and villages that line the backwaters make a houseboat cruise seem like a journey to another world.
+It's a tranquil endeavor, for sure, one that can be part of a memorable romantic getaway.
+Book a hotel or homestay along the route to immerse yourself in the culture that surrounds these inland lagoons, lakes, and waterways.

-Kerala's famous backwaters are dotted with small villages where it feels like time has stood still.
-Visiting them is a very different way of experiencing the backwaters and the life that exists along them.
-You can even have a meal with a local family there and hear their stories.
-Kumbalanghi Village Tours offers group tours to Kumbalanghi, surrounded by paddy fields and backwaters on the outskirts of Kochi.
-It's India's first model fisheries and tourism village, with most inhabitants involved in agriculture and fishing.
-Or try this Silent Backwater Village Experience from Kochi.
+Kerala's famous backwaters are dotted with small villages full of vibrant local people and customs.
+Visiting them just makes time stand still.
+Enjoy a meal with a local family while learning about their life story.
+Kumbalanghi Village Tours offers group tours to Kumbalanghi, an area surrounded by paddy fields on the outskirts of Kochi.
+Here you can see India's first model fishery and tourism village and engage with the locals who make their living off of agriculture and fishing.